nelmio/NelmioCorsBundle/README.md

 * Handles CORS pre-flight OPTIONS requests
 * Adds CORS headers to your responses

+## Installation

+Require the `nelmio/cors-bundle` package in your composer.json and update your dependencies.

+    $ composer require nelmio/cors-bundle

+Add the NelmioCorsBundle to your application's kernel:

+    public function registerBundles()
+    {
+        $bundles = array(
+            ...
+            new Nelmio\CorsBundle\NelmioCorsBundle(),
+            ...
+        );
+        ...
+    }

 ## Configuration

 The `defaults` are the default values applied to all the `paths` that match,